-The project would result in the disturbance of approximately 10 acres, including approximately 6,182 cubic yards of cut and 6,182 cubic yards of fill.
-There would be a potential for erosion and sedimentation to occur during grading activities.
-Preparation and approval of an sedimentation and erosion control plan is required for all construction and grading projects (LUO Section 22.52.120) to minimize potential impacts related to erosion, sedimentation, and siltation, and includes requirements for specific erosion control materials, setbacks from creeks, and siltation.
-In addition, the project would be subject to Regional Water Quality Control Board (RWQCB) requirements for preparation of a Storm Water Pollution Prevention Plan (SWPPP) (LUO Section 22.52.130) which may include the preparation of a Storm Water Control Plan to further minimize on-site sedimentation and erosion.
-Compliance with existing regulations would reduce potential impacts related to soil erosion and loss of topsoil to less than significant.
+The project would result in the disturbance of approximately 5.5 acres, including less than 50 cubic yards of earthwork.
+During the minimal grading activities there would be a potential for erosion and sedimentation to occur.
+A sedimentation and erosion control plan is required for all construction and grading projects (LUO Section 22.52.120) to minimize potential impacts related to erosion and sedimentation, and includes requirements for specific erosion control materials, setbacks from creeks, and siltation.
+In addition, the project would be subject to Regional Water Quality Control Board (RWQCB) requirements for preparation of a Storm Water Pollution Prevention Plan (SWPPP) (LUO Section 22.52.130) which may include the preparation of a Storm Water Control Plan to further minimize onsite sedimentation and erosion.
+Upon implementation of the above control measures, as recommended by the county, impacts related to soil erosion and sedimentation would be reduced to less than significant.
+Therefore, project impacts related to soil erosion, topographic changes, loss of topsoil would be less than significant.